Distributed quantum architecture search: Introduction

 \section{Introduction}

 Variational Quantum Algorithms (VQAs) \cite{cerezo2021variational} represent a novel approach to algorithm design that has emerged in recent years within the realm of quantum computing research.
-Drawing inspiration from machine learning methodologies, VQAs leverage parameterized quantum circuits (PQCs), also known as variational quantum circuits (VQCs), as analogs to neural networks.
+Drawing inspiration from machine learning methodologies, VQAs leverage Parameterized Quantum Circuits (PQCs), also known as Variational Quantum Circuits (VQCs), as analogs to neural networks.
 These PQCs undergo iterative updates to their gate parameters aimed at optimizing an objective function.
 Building upon the foundation of VQCs, a range of intriguing quantum machine learning models have been proposed.
-For instance, a hybrid quantum–classical neural network with deep residual learning has been proposed \cite{liang2021hybrid}.
+For instance, a hybrid quantum-classical neural network with deep residual learning has been proposed \cite{liang2021hybrid}.
 Quantum generative adversarial networks \cite{situ2020quantum,zhou2023hybrid,wang2023quantum} integrate both quantum and classical generators and discriminators, facilitating the generation of quantum or classical data.
 Quantum attention networks \cite{zhao2022qsan,zhao2023qksan,zhao2024gqhan} have been developed incorporating the attention mechanisms to better capture intricate interconnections among features within high-dimensional data.
-Quantum counterparts of denoising diffusion probabilistic models \cite{zhang2024generative,chen2024quantum} have been devised to generate quantum state ensembles.
+Quantum counterparts of denoising diffusion probabilistic models \cite{parigi2023quantum,zhang2024generative,chen2024quantum} have been devised to generate quantum state ensembles.
+Quantum analog of capsule networks \cite{liu2023quantum} has been developed.
+Deep quantum neural networks \cite{pan2023deep} and quantum convolutional neural networks \cite{herrmann2022realizing} have been realized on superconducting processors.

-While architectures like Convolutional Neural Networks (CNNs), Recurrent Neural Networks (RNNs), and transformers have demonstrated success in the realm of neural networks, designing efficient and effective quantum circuits remains a formidable challenge.
 Drawing inspiration from Neural Architecture Search (NAS) \cite{ren2021comprehensive}, which focuses on automatically designing neural network architectures, various schemes for Quantum Architecture Search (QAS) have emerged.
-In QAS, not only are the gate parameters adjustable, but the structure of the quantum circuits—comprising gate types and positions—is also learnable.
+In QAS, not only are the gate parameters adjustable, but the structures of quantum circuits, comprising gate types and positions, are also learnable.
 This adaptability yields more compact PQCs tailored to specific tasks and hardware-specific qubit connectivity.

 A machine learning approach has been employed to discover quantum algorithms for computing the overlap $\mathrm{Tr}(\rho\sigma)$ between two quantum states $\rho$ and $\sigma$ \cite{cincio2018learning}.
 Although the Swap Test serves as a standard algorithm for this purpose across various applications, the learned algorithms exhibit significantly reduced depths, with one achieving constant depth.
 Various aspects of QAS have been explored, including modeling the search space \cite{lu2021markovian,meng2021quantum}, refining the search strategy \cite{altares2021automatic,huang2022robust}, and enhancing the evaluation methods \cite{zhang2021neural,du2022quantum}.